Choosing the right approach for your business: trading vs. investing

 Comparison chart of trading vs investing

-aspect | long-term (years or decades) | short-term (minutes to months) |
+Time horizon | long-term (years or decades) | short-term (minutes to months) |

-risk and reward | lower risk, steady growth | higher risk, the potential for high gains/losses |
+Risk and reward | lower risk, steady growth | higher risk, the potential for high gains/losses |

 knowledge and skillset | basic understanding of market fundamentals | advanced understanding, technical analysis |